So my friend Rebecca and I went to what is becoming an annual event this past weekend.

 Someone basically slapped some glue on a tin can and put some burlap with a number printed on it on top of it.

-And for a lot less than the 10 bucks they were asking for.
+And for a lot less than the 10 dollars they were asking.

 Step away from my dresser, little girl.